Welcome to Bigroads.com's guide to planning a U.S. road trip!

 SELECTING A SEASON TO TRAVEL

-You can take a road trip in any season, but you should know the pros and cons of traveling in each:
+You can take a road trip any time of hte year, but you should know the pros and cons of traveling in each season:

 TRAVELING IN SPRING

 - Positives / Pros:

 - You’ll generally beat the summer crowds.

 - Wonderful wildflower displays, especially in the Southwest.

 - Waterfalls are generally at their most magnificent.

 - Long days of sunlight, especially towards the end of spring.